CSSN Request for Proposals: Spring 2024

-Request for Proposals for Social Science Research into the Structural, Political, and Institutional Dynamics of Climate Change Politics
+Request for Proposals for Social Science Research on Obstruction of Climate Action

-The Climate Social Science Network, headquartered at Brown University, announces in fostering research and other activities to enhance our understanding of the cultural, institutional, and political dimensions of climate change politics.
-This fourth call for proposed research seeks to close gaps in our understanding of key sectors and types of actions obstructing action on climate change.
+The Climate Social Science Network, headquartered at Brown University, announces support to foster research and other activities to enhance our understanding of the cultural, institutional, and political dimensions of climate change politics.
+This fifth call for proposed research seeks to close gaps in our understanding of key sectors and types of actions obstructing action on climate change.
 See our previous grants listed here.
-The period of the work will be from 1 June 2023 to 31 May 2025.
+The period of the work will be from 1 June 2024 to 28 February 2026.

 Proposals for the following types of projects are solicited:

 - Research to determine the historical activities of institutions that oppose action on climate change.
-This includes historical and archival research, as well as time series analyses of organizational data.
+This includes historical and archival research, as well as time series analyses of organizational data, including lobbying activities.
 This includes the role of the oil and gas sector, the petrochemical sector, agricultural and forestry industries (including livestock, ethanol, farming), transportation (rail, automobile shipping and air transport), coal, steel, utility, and real estate sectors.

 - Empirical analysis of the role of public relations firms in creating and maintaining organized political opposition to climate change action.
-Research on the impact of PR campaigns on the political process is desired, including empirical analysis of the impact of advertising campaigns on elite discourse, media coverage, and public opinion.
+Research on the impact of PR campaigns on the political process is desired, including empirical analysis of the impact of greenwashing, false solutions, and advertising campaigns on elite discourse, media coverage, and public opinion.

 - Analysis of the roles and relationships between organizational actors in climate change politics engaged in obstructing climate action, including management, finance, and other consultancies, think tanks, law firms, advocacy organizations, foundations, corporations, public relations and lobbying firms, and trade associations.

-- Examination of the role of finance actors such as banks, investment firms or insurance companies in fostering efforts to obstruct climate action, including greenwashing, establishing misleading ESG goals and climate action plans, and failure to hold institutions accountable for their actions.
+- Examination of the role of finance actors such as banks, investment firms or insurance companies in fostering efforts to obstruct climate action.

 - The role of nation states and state owned enterprises in obstructing climate action.

-- Efforts by corporations, foundations, or trade associations to influence primary, secondary, and university teaching and research to support the viewpoints of fossil fuel related interests.
+- Efforts by corporations, foundations, or trade associations to influence primary, secondary, and university teaching and research to obstruct climate understanding and policy.

-- The use and impact of sponsored content in major media outlets by opponents of climate action.
+- The use and impact of sponsored content in major media outlets by opponents of climate action, and the advertising technology systems that monetize (social media and legacy media) content related to obstructing climate action.

 Successful proposals will have scientifically sound research plans that are explicitly rooted in relevant social science theory and literature.
 Proposals will be evaluated using criteria of intellectual merit and their potential contribution to informing pragmatic and timely actions to address climate change.

-Funding for seed grants and PhD dissertation support with a maximum amount of $20,000 is available.
+Funding for seed grants and PhD dissertation support with a suggested minimum of $10,000 and a maximum amount of $25,000 is available.
 All recipients of seed grants are expected to apply for further funding from other sources, and the grant application must specify how this funding will be utilized to apply for further funding from other funding sources.
-A small number (1-2) of research grants of up to $50,000 for major research efforts is available.
-Applicants for seed grants should submit a maximum three-page research proposal (plus appendices), and applicants for research grants should submit a maximum five-page research proposal containing the following items:
+Applicants for seed grants should submit a maximum three-page research proposal (plus appendices) containing the following items:

 - Participating researchers, affiliations, nations, and email addresses.